Two Tier VAT Registration Announced by Irish Revenue

 It’s also worth noting;

-Any existing VAT registered customers are deemed to be Intra-EU VAT registered, will not have to contact Revenue in regard to their registration
+Any existing VAT registered customers are deemed to be Intra-EU VAT registered, will not have to contact Revenue concerning their registration

-Also, in the event that an application for intra-EU registration is approved by the Revenue.
+Also, if an application for intra-EU registration is approved by the Revenue.
 This will cover domestic activity also.
 With the case of an Intra-EU supplier, the taxpayer will see themselves registered automatically for VIES reporting obligations.